alluster/hiljainen-myynti-app/README.md

 ## What

-This app is coded with react, react-hooks, styled-components and uses the great pigeon-maps component with custom pin built on pigeon-marker library.
+This app is coded with react, react-hooks, styled-components, contentful and uses the great pigeon-maps component with custom pin built on pigeon-marker library.

 [pigeon-maps NPM](https://www.npmjs.com/package/pigeon-maps)